6 Things to do in Derry: A Remarkable Place in Northern Ireland

 You’ll soon come to realise that many of the attractions here focus on its past and not forgetting what the city went through to get to where it is today.
 The Museum of Free Derry was created to remember the local history, a place to give people a better and deep understanding of this city’s history.

 The museum focuses a lot on the innovative civil right struggle that took place in the ’60s in Derry as well as the horrific tragedy of Bloody Sunday.

 The attraction is located in Derry’s Bogside and after an extensive redevelopment it opened up to the public.
-The new and improved museum includes a full multimedia exhibition exploring the early conflicts in Derry City.
+The new and improved museum includes a full multimedia exhibition exploring the early conflicts in the City.
 The museum has become a very important part of Ireland’s civil rights heritage.

 The Guildhall Derry

 Guildhall will impress visitors with its fascinating history and appeal, inside it’s just as stunning as the outside with its grand staircase and more.
-In 2013, the Derry attraction underwent a huge restoration costing 9.5 million.
+In 2013, this attraction underwent a huge restoration costing 9.5 million.
 It now boasts a brilliant tourism experience, that has become popular with those visiting the city.